groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/python-net/_index.en.md

 code_samples:
   enable: true
   title: "Code samples"
-  description: "Some use cases of typical GroupDocs.Comparison for Node.js via Java operations"
+  description: "Some use cases of typical GroupDocs.Comparison for Python via .NET operations"
   items:
     # code sample loop
     - title: "Comparing password-protected documents."
       content: |
-        To compare documents that are [protected with a password](https://docs.groupdocs.com/comparison/nodejs-java/load-password-protected-documents/), you need to specify it then loading the documents:
+        To compare documents that are [protected with a password](https://docs.groupdocs.com/comparison/python-net/load-password-protected-documents/), you need to specify it then loading the documents:
         {{< landing/code title="How to compare password-protected documents.">}}
-        ```javascript {style=abap}
+        ```python {style=abap}

-        import { Comparer, LoadOptions } from '@groupdocs/groupdocs.comparison'
+        def run():

-        // Load the source document and specify its password
+            # Load the source document and specify its password
-        const comparer = new Comparer("source.docx", new LoadOptions("1234"));
+            with groupdocs.comparison.Comparer("source.docx", new LoadOptions("1234")) as comparer:

-        // Load the target document and specify its password
+                # Load the target document and specify its password
                 comparer.add("target.docx", new LoadOptions("5678"));

-        // Save comparison result to a specified file
+                # Save comparison result to a specified file
                 comparer.compare("result.docx");
         ```
         {{< /landing/code >}}
     # code sample loop
     - title: "Comparing multiple PDF documents."
       content: |
-        GroupDocs.Comparison allows you to [compare more than two documents](https://docs.groupdocs.com/comparison/nodejs-java/compare-multiple-documents/).
+        GroupDocs.Comparison allows you to [compare more than two documents](https://docs.groupdocs.com/comparison/python-net/compare-multiple-documents/).
 The operation is almost the same as when comparing two files.
 You just need to add more target files to the `comparer` class.
         {{< landing/code title="How to compare three or more documents.">}}
-        ```javascript {style=abap}
+        ```python {style=abap}
-        import { Comparer } from '@groupdocs/groupdocs.comparison'
+        def run():

-        // Load the source document
+            # Load the source document
-        const comparer = new Comparer(source.pdf");
+            with groupdocs.comparison.Comparer(source.pdf") as comparer:

-        // Specify the second file for comparison
+                # Specify the second file for comparison
                 comparer.add("target2.pdf");

-        // Specify the third file for comparison
+                # Specify the third file for comparison
                 comparer.add("target3.pdf");

-        // Save comparison result to a specified file
+                # Save comparison result to a specified file
                 comparer.compare("result.pdf");
         ```

         {{< /landing/code >}}